 If you’re looking for ways to thrive as a Christian nurse in today’s dynamic healthcare environment, you’re in good company.

-You can find this support in a community of faith, in a hospital or health delivery setting that centers Christian precepts, or in an academic environment that promotes a Christ-centered educational philosophy.
+You can find this support in a community of faith, in a hospital or health delivery setting that centers on Christian precepts, or in an academic environment that promotes a Christ-centered educational philosophy.

 The History Behind Being a Christian Nurse

 When speaking of the importance of actively caring for others, the Bible says:

 “If one of you says to them, ‘Go in peace; keep warm and well fed,’ but does nothing about their physical needs, what good is it?
 In the same way, faith by itself, if it is not accompanied by action, is dead." —James 2:14-17